JuFML/pokemon-store/README.md

 ## 🔖&nbsp; About

-The Pokemon's Store is a app that simulate a web store where it is possible to buy any Pokemon.
+The Pokemon's Store is a app that simulates a web store where it is possible to buy any Pokemon.
 It is a project created in order to practice some features from React, with HTTP requests.

 ---